Pension freedoms introduced back in 2015 have made it much easier to take an income from your retirement savings as and when you need it.

 You have a strong appetite for risk, so choose a portfolio which is mainly invested in stocks and shares, partly in fixed interest investment and has a small cash reserve.

-Assuming you’d like to draw down an income of £12,000 a year from this to supplement your State Pension, and you’d like to increase this by 2% each year to ensure it keeps up with inflation, you can expect to run out of money after 17 years.
+Assuming you’d like to draw down an income of £12,000 a year from this to supplement your State Pension, and you’d like to increase this by 2% each year, you can expect to run out of money after 17 years.

 All these examples assume that once you retire, cash investments grow at an average of 0.50% a year, fixed interest at 4.75% a year and stocks and shares at 7.25% a year, and that there are ongoing annual charges of 0.3%.
 Outcomes could be very different based on alternative growth assumptions and charges.